ming2k/wright/docs/build-mechanics.md

 `plan.toml`.
 If the cached file fails verification, it is deleted and re-downloaded.
 Local path sources use `"SKIP"` as their checksum and bypass verification.

+The source cache is only consulted when Wright needs to materialize `src/` again.
+If `src/` is reusable, or if a build-cache hit skips the pipeline, it is not used in that run.

 ## Build Cache